noop-inc/documentation/src/content/docs/creating-environment-variables-and-secrets.md

 # Standard Variables

-When a variable does not need to be secret it can be included directly in the Application Manifest (app.yml).
+When a variable does not need to be secret it can be included directly in the Application Blueprint (blueprint.yaml).
 If the variable is the same across all Environments create a static variable definition like the LOG_LEVEL example here:

 ```
 components: